 Philosophy for Doing Theology (PH 302) provides exposure to some of the essential philosophical concepts and distinctions necessary in order to understand theology.
 Although the course focuses on philosophy, the content is determined by how theologians have been influenced by, and used, philosophy.
 The course looks selectively at philosophers and philosophical movements as they have influenced such key Christian doctrines as God, Christ, and human beings.
-Prerequisites: Introduction to Philosophy and Basic Christian Beliefs.
-Alternate vears, fall.
+Pre-requisites: Introduction to Philosophy and Basic Christian Beliefs.